hjs-spec/eusair-hjs-initial-assessment/docs/TECHNICAL_NEUTRALITY.md

 ### 3. Sovereign Boundary Enforcement

-* **Local Authority**: Because the HJS Sidecar is deployed within the user’s own infrastructure, the **Regulatory Anchor** remains under the user's sole jurisdictional control.
+* **Local Authority**: Because the JEP Sidecar is deployed within the user’s own infrastructure, the **Regulatory Anchor** remains under the user's sole jurisdictional control.
 * **Neutrality Fact**: Neither the HJS Foundation nor any third-party commercial entity has back-door access to the local Sidecar or its cryptographic keys.
 Control is anchored locally, while accountability is provable globally.

 ---